U.S. flag

 Tribal Victim Services Set-Aside

 Working in consultation with Tribal stakeholders, the Tribal Victim Services Set-Aside grant program supports a wide range of activities including community planning, outreach, victim service program development and implementation, and more.
-From Fiscal Years 2018 through 2022, OVC awarded more than $450 million under this program.
+From Fiscal Years 2018 through 2023, OVC awarded approximately than $540 million under this program.

 OVC supports victim services in Tribal communities through the following Coordinated Tribal Assistance Solicitation purpose area: Children’s Justice Act Partnerships for Indian Communities.
 This program supports communities in developing, establishing, and operating programs that improve the investigation, prosecution, and handling of child abuse, especially child sexual abuse, in a culturally appropriate and trauma-informed manner to lessen trauma for child victims.